 REAL 10 YEAR INTEREST RATE Bank of Canada 10 year Bond less CPI; also the TSX Real Estate, Energy and Gold Indexes.
 See also the Real Long Rate and the Interest Rate Spread and the Canadian Yield Curve

-Global currency turmoil as well as trade and war unknowns are coloring both sides of the debate on the ultimate direction of gold and interest rates.
+The novel corona virus pandemic and global currency turmoil as well as trade and war unknowns are coloring both sides of the debate on the ultimate direction of gold, interest rates and the USD.

 The 10 year bond yield is a bench mark for real estate mortgage rates.

 I have used it in my Vancouver Condo Case Study to measure risk against the buy and hold argument.